alfan-ntu/web_crawler/notes.md

     > response.css('li.next a').attrib['href']

+    or

     > response.css('li.next a ::attr(href)').get()

   - 'Scrapy shell' is very important for composing the selector statement
   - Configure the output from running 'scrapy crawl <spider> ' by adding --logfile <logfile> -O <output_file>

     > scrapy crawl bookspider --logfile bookspider.log -O bookdetails.csv

+    or

+    > scrapy crawl bookspider --logfile bookspider.log -O bookdetaails.json

+  - Instead of yielding a long dictionary from a response parser callback function, we can define item prototype in Items.py.
+Items.py can also perform simple data serialization functions, such as removing non-digits from string, on specified fields.
+Refer to the function serialize_price() in items.py

+    > price_excl_tax = scrapy.Field(serializer=serialize_price)

+  - On the other hand, pipelines.py, provides a single interface for handling different item types.
+Whatever written in pipeline.py, remember to enable ITEM_PIPELINES in settings.py.
+This is an important part of data processing before storing data captured from HTML response to Database.

+- 2023/12/11~2023/12/17
+  - Resuming to this project after business travel to China.
+Continued Part 6-Cleaning Data with Item Pipelines.